reduxjs/redux/docs/basics/Actions.md

 ## Action Creators

-**Action creators** are exactly that—functions that create actions.
+**Action creators** are exactly that — functions that create actions.
 It's easy to conflate the terms “action” and “action creator,” so do your best to use the proper term.

 In [traditional Flux](http://facebook.github.io/flux) implementations, action creators often trigger a dispatch when invoked, like so: